A love letter for Myanmar

-We are not sure what else you can get through your Myanmar vacation, but there is one thing that surely will stick with you in this journey, the local smile.
-Burmese people offer their country visitors completely genuine hospitality and kindness, also the excellent English skills.
+We are not sure what else you can get through your Myanmar vacation, but there is one thing that surely will stick with you on this journey, the local smile.
+Burmese people offer their country visitors completely genuine hospitality and kindness, also excellent English skills.
 Your holiday will become easier with this country, and every step you make will follow by the local endless caring.

 The thrilling adventures

 You thought that only Avril Lavigne is able to give you what you like?
 Myanmar can, too.
 The adventures are endless to count, and they are epic.
 A large part of the country remains under the undiscovered conditions; therefore, you will be given the opportunity to play a real adventurer role.
 By kayak, you can explore a bunch of various things such as the stilt villages that punctuate the grassy coast of Inle Lake.
 By bike, you will have the chance to push your pedal around the thousands of temples hidden all throughout Bagan, with only a fraction of them seen from the main road; or by foot – we suggest trekking through the small villages that make up the sprawling Shan Plateau, such as Htee Thein.
 Prepare yourself, to face the biggest exploration of your life!